NosIreland/solismon3/README.md

 The data is pulled directly from Solis WiFi stick.
 You need to provide serial number and IP address of the stick.
 Metrics are published to MQTT and Prometheus, or just MQTT.
 The registers to be polled and their meaning are stored in `registers.py` file.
 I have populated file already with registers that I use.
 The list is not final but shoudl be good enough for most cases.
+Note the registers are not the same on all models and firmware versions.
+They do tend to move with firmware upgrades.
+You may need to adjusts or add new ones for the inverter that you use.

 ## Configuration
 ### config.py